Appointments Normally Available Within 24 Hours

 Piotr works with a combination of Structural Bodywork, Deep Tissue Massage, Sports or Relaxing Massage, Cupping, Trigger Point Therapy, Myofascial Release and Stretching, Muscle Energy Technique, Core Stability Exercises, EMM-Tech, Acupuncture and Home Exercises.

-Piotr works as a Physiotherapist and Massage Therapist at reCentre.
+Piotr works as a Physiotherapist and Clinical Massage Therapist.

 MARIA WRENN MCSP

 Note that Maria is currently on maternity leave.
 We look forward to welcoming her back to the team soon.

 Maria qualified from Nottingham University in 2003.
 She is passionate that her patients receive a top level of assessment and treatment, guiding them through an individually tailored treatment programme.
 Maria is experienced in treating a wide range of pathologies and injuries and uses an evidence based approach to restore function and target pain.
 Her main aim is to establish the root of the problem and work together with her patients using a combination of manual techniques, acupuncture, Pilates, exercises and advice to reach their goals.
 She is also trained to use instrument assisted soft tissue massage techniques.

 Maria takes into consideration the daily physical strains and stresses that each individual patient encounters, including work postures/work stations, as this is often a key contributing factor to muscle imbalance and pain.